Scott Vincent (golfer): Professional career

-Joining LIV Golf

 Vincent's International Series England win gave him the status to play in the 2022 LIV Golf Invitational Series.
 He played in all eight events, with his best finish being 14th in LIV Golf Invitational Chicago.
 He played on three different teams before becoming a regular on Joaquín Niemann's Torque GC for the final five tournaments.
 He finished 42nd on the earnings list with just under $1.5 million in total individual and team earnings.
 In December 2022, Vincent won the Asian Tour's International Series Order of Merit, earning full status to play in the 2023 LIV Golf League season.

-In 2023 LIV Golf League, Vincent finished in the top-24 in the individual standings to earn a spot for 2024.
+He finished in the top-24 in the individual standings to earn a spot for the following season.
+Having been relegated the following season, he returned to the Asian Tour and once again won the International Series Order of Merit, to earn his place in the LIV Golf League for the 2026 season.

 Personal life

 He met his wife, Kelsey Loupee, while attending Virginia Tech on a golf scholarship.
 The pair married in 2017.
 Loupee acts as his caddy.
 The pair live in Loupee's hometown of Denver, Colorado.
-His younger brother; Kieran, is also a professional golfer.
+His younger brother, Kieran, is also a professional golfer.